Jareg123/Semux-parser/README.md

 The code is pretty curved, but useful.

-If it does not work, it is possible that the Delegate is changed to the Validator.
+If this does not work, it is possible that the delegate is replaced by a validator at the moment.
 But how it changes, everything will work.